GAM-team/GAM/docs/Users-Drive-Copy-Move.md

 At its simplest, you copy files/folders by giving the copy a new name and parent location.

 By default, files/folders in the Trash are copied; use `excludetrashed` to prevent these files/folders from being copied.

+When a copy operation involves a Shared Drive, GAM verifies that the user is an organizer.
+Unfortunatley, this fails when the user is not a direct organizer but is a member of a group that is an organizer.
+Specifying `verifyorganizer false` suppresses the verification.

 When copying folders, you have three modes of operation: